A joint is formed when two bones meet, to allow articulation and movement.

 The majority of joints in the human body are synovial joints, where synovial fluid acts as a shock absorber, cushioning and lubricating the joint and helping to prevent the bones from rubbing together.

-The Synovial Membrane is the inner layer of the Joint Capsule.
-It consists of loose soft, porous connective tissue which covers the Synovial Cavity.
-The Synovial Membrane produces Hyaluronic Acid which is secreted into the joint cavity - this increases the thickness of the Synovial Fluid, helping to lubricate the joints and allowing molecules to pass through from the adjacent skin and muscles into the Joint Membrane.
+2 – The Synovial Membrane is the inner layer of the Joint Capsule.
+It consists of loose connective tissue which covers the Synovial Cavity and secretes Synovial Fluid into the cavity, helping to lubricate the joints and allowing molecules pass through from the adjacent skin and muscles into the Joint Membrane.

-The Synovial Fluid (also known as Joint Fluid) fills the Joint Cavity.
-It is a thick lubricant material that contains proteins and the “goo” molecule Hyaluronic Acid and creates a cushioning environment to allow free joint movement.
-It acts as a shock absorber during movement.
+3 – The Synovial Fluid (also known as Joint Fluid) fills the Joint Cavity with thick lubricant material that contains proteins and the “goo” molecule Hyaluronic Acid which helps lubricate and promote cushioning between the bones, improving joint mobility.

-The Cartilage covers the ends of the movable bones in the joint.
-It is a dense connective tissue (containing the protein collagen) which is tough and slippery.
+4 – The Cartilage covers the ends of the bones in the joint.
+It is made of dense connective tissue (also known as Collagen) which is tough and slippery.
 It protects the bones by preventing them from rubbing against each other and enabling the joint to move smoothly.
 The Cartilage also contains Hyaluronic Acid which lubricates and cushions the joints.

 Other useful related words: